 Don’t forget, you can find this recipe and over a hundred more by getting your own copy of Empowered by Real Food today!

-Paleo AIP Plantain Taco Shells Recipe:
+Paleo Plantain Taco Shells Recipe:

 Plantain Taco Shells - Paleo AIP